 7. Darling Harbour

 Sydney’s largest recreational and pedestrian precinct, Darling Harbour, is home to a great variety of family-friendly attractions.
-Darling Harbour has something for everyone, from waterfront dining and regular fireworks displays to exciting museums and huge playgrounds.
+The area, including Darling Square and Darling Quarter, has something for everyone, from waterfront dining and regular fireworks displays to exciting museums and huge playgrounds.

 Nearby Darling Quarter and the Barangaroo Foreshore are within walking distance and very much worth visiting.
-Both locations have undergone significant upgrades and are now popular lunch and dinner hot spots for tourists, local office workers, and residents.
+Both locations have undergone significant upgrades and have evolved into popular lunch and dinner hot spots for tourists, local office workers, and residents.

 Situated next to the Opera House and facing Sydney’s impressive city skyline, the Royal Botanic Garden Sydney is home to a large collection of exotic plants from around the world.